fhem/fhem-controls-actions/README.md

-# fhem-controls-actions docker action
+# fhem-controls-actions JavaScript action

-This action creates FHEM controls file via github actions which is compatible with `fhem update all` and `fhem update add` command.
+This action creates FHEM controls file via github actions which is compatible with `update all <url>` and `update add <url>` command.
+More details about this command at the [Fhem Wiki](https://wiki.fhem.de/wiki/Update#update_all).

 ## Inputs